-Let’s face it there are a gazillion lists out there about travel and particularly so for the Gen Y traveller.
+Let’s face it there are a gazillion lists out there about travel and particularly so for the Millenials.
 Cities you must travel to in your 20s, places you must see before you turn 30, those epic backpacking adventures for 20 somethings.
 Now what if you are about to turn 40 or even 50 and you haven’t been to any of these places.
 Does this mean that somehow your life has been short-changed or that you’ve missed the boat (terrible pun I know) on travel?

 Of course not, travel is for all ages, with the only difference being that each generation may have a different perspective on what defines a great travel adventure.

 So if you are about to celebrate a milestone, why not jump on a plane and make it a birthday to remember.
 After all – life really doesn’t get started until you are 40!
 Here are 15 places to travel to when you turn 40.

 The land of wine and cheese beckons and France has some truly spectacular wine regions.
 Must visits are the Burgundy region for the red lovers, for a romantic setting there are the many vineyards of the Alsace region, for a picturesque setting grab your bicycle and explore the Provence and the Rhone Valley wine region.
 If you really want to do it in style then head straight to the Champagne region and celebrate with a tinkle of Veuve Clicquot, Moet Chandon or maybe some Dom Perignon – in fact why not just go with all three.